WCC Agent Order Form

 Please include the BC Liquor Store numbers on the list for the locations in which those customers shop.
 Alternatively, adding “All BC Liquor Stores” to the list will enable the customer to purchase from all BC Liquor Store locations.
 The form can be emailed to email@example.com.

 Charities and non-profit organizations that have a Special Event Permit (SEP) may receive donations of liquor product(s) from agents and manufacturers.
-Please review the guidelines for agent donations below.
+Please review the policy and other relevant information below.